-When she first saw the concept, Stephenson's reaction was almost that fast.
-During a presentation of architectural designs by the three finalists in March, 2009, she worried she wouldn't know the right design when she saw it.
-Jon Love, founder and managing partner of KingSett Capital, an Ivey alumnus and chairperson of the Building Task Force told her: "You'll kind of feel the hair go up on the back of your neck and get a sense of excitement."
+In March 2009, the three finalists presented their architectural design concepts to the Building Task Force.
+Dean Carol Stephenson worried that she wouldn't know the right design when she saw it.
+Love reassured her.
+"You'll feel the hair go up on the back of your neck," he told her.
+"You'll get a sense of excitement."